CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 representing the Kubernetes objects.
 The created objects can be further modified in the OpenShift web console where, e.g.,

-* Routes can be modified to be secure ones encrypted by TLS,
+* Routes can be modified to be secure ones encrypted by TLS.
-* autoscalers, storage, resource limits and health checks can be added to ReplicationControllers, and
+* Autoscalers, persistent storage, resource limits and health checks can be added to ReplicationControllers.
-* new routes can be added to Services.
+* New routes can be added to Services.

 ## Short introduction to YAML